biomedisa/biomedisa/README/deep_learning.md

     flip_y=False,
     flip_z=False,
     rotate=0.0,
+    swapaxes=False,
     no_compression=False,
-    create_slices=False,
     ignore='none',
     only='all',
     no_normalization=False,
-    clean=None,
-    fill=None,
     x_scale=256,
     y_scale=256,
     z_scale=256,
     no_scaling=False,
     crop_data=False,
     cropping_epochs=50,
-    save_cropped=False
+    save_cropped=False,
+    pretrained_model=None,
+    fine_tune=False,
+    return_probs=False,
+    patch_normalization=False,
+    z_patch=64,
+    y_patch=64,
+    x_patch=64
 )
 ```
 #### Parameters:
-+ **img_data : list**
++ **img_data : array_like or list**

-    List of array-like objects (each image volume must be three-dimensional).
+    Array_like or list of array-like objects (each image volume must be three-dimensional).

 + **label_data : list (training)**

-    List of fully segmented array-like label data (each label volume must be three dimensional).
+    Array_like or list of fully segmented array-like label data (each label volume must be three dimensional).
 The background area has the value 0.

 + **val_img_data : list (optional)**

-    List of array-like objects for validation (each image volume must be three-dimensional).
+    Array_like or list of array-like objects for validation (each image volume must be three-dimensional).

 + **val_label_data : list (optional)**

-    List of fully segmented array-like label data for validation (each label volume must be three dimensional).
+    Array_like or list of fully segmented array-like label data for validation (each label volume must be three dimensional).
 The background area has the value 0.

 #### Returns:
 + **out : dictionary**

-    Dictionary containing array-like objects for the results {'regular', 'cleaned', 'filled', 'cleaned_filled', 'cropped_volume'} when available.
+    Dictionary containing array-like objects for the results {'regular', 'cropped_volume', 'probs', 'header'} when available.

 #### Other Parameters (use leading `--` for command-line, e.g. `--help`):